ntu-aris/MMAUD/README.md

 # Downloads
 <!--
 Note: The files below are hosted on [NTU Data Repository](https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/X39LEK).
-If you experience interuption from the NTU Data Reposity, please try downloading the files from this [Onedrive folder](https://entuedu-my.sharepoint.com/:f:/g/personal/shyuan_staff_main_ntu_edu_sg/EvyxXbi1l5tHonBWIQxueBoByr1-E-w7fgRyHNTsCmwFcg).
+If you experience interruption from the NTU Data Repository, please try downloading the files from this [Onedrive folder](https://entuedu-my.sharepoint.com/:f:/g/personal/shyuan_staff_main_ntu_edu_sg/EvyxXbi1l5tHonBWIQxueBoByr1-E-w7fgRyHNTsCmwFcg).

-Groundtruth is included in the bag.
+Ground truth is included in the separate bag.
 Do check out [this example](https://github.com/brytsknguyen/VINS-Mono/blob/392c8c5732d31445b266b9ca2e2f38a5a4d82d55/vins_estimator/launch/run_one_bag_ntuviral.sh#L68) on how to extract the data into the csv format.
 -->

 The files below are hosted on OneDrive.
-If you having problem downloading from onedrive, do raise an issue.
+If you are having a problem downloading from one drive, do raise an issue.

 Note: All rosbag data has been compressed using 'rosbag compress' to reduce its size by a factor of 3.
 If you directly run 'rosbag play,' the playback frequency will be reduced.
 To restore the bag to its full rate, please use the 'rosbag decompress' command.